Streamlit Quick-Start

 alarm_clock = st.slider('hour', 0, 23, 17) # min: 0h, max: 23h, default: 17h

-st.header(alarm_clock) # print in large text
+st.header(alarm_clock) # print in large textrequirements.txt

 streamlit

-# Include any other libraries required by your app.
+# Include any other libraries required by your app.Test out your app by running it locally:

 Run your app locally using: streamlit run main.py